top of page

 Written by Nina Livii

 Many people think of terms like 'organic', 'natural', 'clean' skincare products and fluffy facials when they hear 'holistic skincare', but when it's true to it's essence, it's actually so much deeper than that.
-'Holistic' skin care is just as result-oriented as 'clinical' skin care - it just takes a different approach.
+'Holistic' skin care is just as results-driven as 'clinical' skin care - it just takes a different approach.
 You may have journeyed onto a path where you realized that incorporating holistic skincare into your self care routine might be a healthy option long term, or you may be on the edge wondering if you can really get anything out of it or not.
 You may even be a skin care therapist yourself, and you're wondering if this is the right path for you.
-In order to avoid the 'fluff' and get the most out of holistic skincare, it's important to understand what it really is, and what it is not.
+In order to get the most out of holistic skincare, it's important to understand what it really is, and what it is not.
 In this blog post, I will break down the true meaning of holistic skin care and explain how your skin is connected to your overall wellness.
-I will also identify 'holistic' vs 'integrative' vs 'clinical' facial treatments and what they do; tell the truth about 'natural' skincare products; explain a Holistic Esthetician's view on 'aging' & 'modern beauty standards'; as well as explain how I got here.
+I will also identify 'natural' vs 'integrative' vs 'clinical' facial treatments and what they do; tell the truth about 'natural' skincare products; explain a Holistic Esthetician's view on 'aging' & 'modern beauty standards'; as well as explain how I got here.

-holistic skin care blog banner wellness
+holistic skin care blog banner wellness holistic facials

 Let's start with the definition of 'Holistic':